Tropical cyclones in Vietnam: Meteorology

 In Vietnam, as in the Northwest Pacific basin, tropical cyclone are generally active year-round from January to December.
-However, the tropical cyclone season in Vietnam is usually considered to be from June to November.On average, the South China Sea records 11 to 13 tropical cyclone in many yearsand the tropical cyclone season in the South China Sea is assessed to slow down from North to South.
+However, the tropical cyclone season in Vietnam is usually considered to be from June to November.
+On average, the South China Sea records 11 to 13 tropical cyclone in many years and the tropical cyclone season in the South China Sea is assessed to slow down from North to South.

-The strongest activity is in July, August, September, and October with an average of about 2 tropical cyclones per month.However, there are some years when the South China Sea has many storms.
+The strongest activity is in July, August, September, and October with an average of about 2 tropical cyclones per month.
+However, there are some years when the South China Sea has many storms.
 In 2017, a record 20 tropical cyclones (including 16 typhoons/storms and 4 tropical depressions) were recorded.
-Conversely, there are also years with few storms, in which the year with the fewest storms in the South China Sea was 1969 with a total of 5 tropical cyclones.A study was investigated in the correlation of rainfall and tropical cyclones during El Niño and La Niña seasons, and showed that there is an increase of rainfall and tropical cyclones during La Niña seasons.
+Conversely, there are also years with few storms, in which the year with the fewest storms in the South China Sea was 1969 with a total of 5 tropical cyclones.
+A study was investigated in the correlation of rainfall and tropical cyclones during El Niño and La Niña seasons, and showed that there is an increase of rainfall and tropical cyclones during La Niña seasons.

 Vietnam currently uses the Beaufort wind scale to measure storm intensity.
 Before 2006, the wind scale in Vietnam only used up to level 12 and above.
 After typhoon Chanchu and Xangsane in 2006, the Vietnamese Government issued Decision 245/2006/QD-TTg, stipulating the expansion of the wind scale in Vietnam to level 17 (maximum 220 km/h).

-Currently in Vietnam, according to Decision 18/2021/QD-TTg on forecasting, warning, transmitting information on natural disasters and disaster risk levels issued by the Prime Minister, the tropical cyclone scale in Vietnam includes 5 types: tropical depression, tropical storm, servere tropical storm, typhoon and super typhoon.
-The wind scale in Vietnam according to this regulation also stops at level 17..
+Currently in Vietnam, according to Decision 18/2021/QD-TTg on forecasting, warning, transmitting information on natural disasters and disaster risk levels issued by the Prime Minister, the tropical cyclone scale in Vietnam includes 5 types: tropical depression, tropical storm, severe tropical storm, typhoon and super typhoon.
+The wind scale in Vietnam according to this regulation also stops at level 17.